 Establishing Database Connection

-Delphi provides several components for establishing database connections, with the most common being the TDatabase and TTable components.
-However, for more flexibility and better performance, TADOConnection and TADOQuery components are often preferred, especially when working with modern databases like Microsoft SQL Server.
+Delphi provides several components for establishing database connections, with the most common being the TDatabase

 Using TADOConnection

-To connect to a database using TADOConnection, follow these steps:
+To connect to a database using TADOConnection

-1. Place a TADOConnection component on your form.
+component on your form. - Set the

-3. Set the Connected property to True to establish the connection.
+to establish the connection.

 Executing SQL Queries

-Once the database connection is established, you can execute SQL queries using the TADOQuery component.
+component.
 This component allows you to execute SQL statements like SELECT, INSERT, DELETE, and UPDATE.

 SELECT Query